This report published on Friday, October 12, 2018 6:15:17 AM MDT

 And inspect any of the other concerns that were mentioned in this Report.

-EXPIRATION DATE: This Report describes the property's condition on the date of the Basic Commercial Inspection.
+EXPIRATION DATE: This Report describes the property's condition on the date of the Standard Commercial Inspection.
 Conditions can change daily due to ongoing use, deferred maintenance, and environmental circumstances.
 Your inspection follow-up service expires 60 days after the inspection date.
-If you do not purchase this property, then this Basic Commercial Inspection Report expires on the date that the purchase contract expires or is canceled.
+If you do not purchase this property, then this Standard Commercial Inspection Report expires on the date that the purchase contract expires or is canceled.
 If you like, you may allow others to read this Report as a part of your informed decision-making.
 You are not authorized to pass this Report on to other potential buyers, or to other real estate agents.